-&lt;sup>1 GO's financial year was from 1st January to 31st December 2019.
+1 GO's financial year was from 1st January to 31st December 2020.

-Following the review and verifications carried out by EY, it was established that GO had incurred an element of unfair burden for providing the specified universal services during financial year 2019, which after taking into account the intangible benefits, amounts to a net cost of €107,940.
-The results of the cost calculation and the conclusions of the review on each USO component are being published and are found in Section 4 and Annex 1 below.
+Following the review and verifications carried out by EY, it was established that GO had incurred an element of unfair burden for providing the specified universal services during financial year 2020 which, after taking into account the intangible benefits, amounted to a net cost of \in 158,892.
+The results of the cost calculations and the conclusions of the review on each USO component are being published and are found in Section 4 "Review and Assessment of the Net Cost" and Annex 1 below.

-The allocation of the source of USO funding shall be considered and dealt with by means of a separate consultation document.
+The allocation of the source of USO funding shall be considered and dealt with by means of a separate consultation document and ensuing Decision Notice.